VCG/cloudrun-demo/README.md

 # Hands on Cloud Run Tutorial

 This tutorial will teach you how to deploy a simple client (Javascript/React) and server (Python/FastAPI) to Google Cloud Run.
+Check out the Video Tutorial [here](https://github.com/VCG/cloudrun-demo/blob/main/Tutorial.mp4).

 ### Prerequisites